apache2op/py-viation/README.md

 ## Libraries and Tools Used

-- NumPy: Essential for numerical operations and data manipulation.
+- <u>NumPy</u>: Essential for numerical operations and data manipulation.
 - SciPy: Used for scientific and technical computing, including statistical analysis.
 - Basemap: A library for cartographic projections and geospatial data visualization.
 - Matplotlib: The go-to library for creating static, animated, and interactive visualizations in Python.